-Saddle Mountain is a 960 acre preserve sitting above Rincon Valley at the top of the eastern boundary or Santa Rosa owned by Sonoma County’s AG and Open Space.
+Saddle Mountain is a 960-acre preserve sitting above Rincon Valley at the top of the eastern boundary of Santa Rosa owned by Sonoma County’s AG and Open Space.
 For years we have driven over Calistoga Road and wondered who lived up on this mountain and how could we get up there.
 This was our chance to explore an open space not yet open to the public but preserved forever.

 It was a chilly misty morning when we met up with a group of strangers linked by LandPaths to go hike along Saddle Mountain above our backyard.
 Little did we know how much adventure we were going to have!

 Carpooling from our local library parking lot we went over Calistoga Road only to take a private gated drive.
 We didn’t know what we were going to see, where we were going (except for the LandPaths guide) and we didn’t know the path.
 We were the only cars in the small dirt parking lot.
 After gathering our hiking gear and running through the safety orientation we headed up a steep fire road.

 As we hiked higher and higher up the fire road, more of our surroundings came into view.
 We were hiking away from the canyon and toward the clouds.
 Since this was the first time our guide had been on this trail, we were like pioneers exploring the land with just a map and a bad sense of direction. 🙂 A deer popped over from one of the ridges to check us out and quickly went back the way she came when she saw all of us humans.
 Then an adorable hummingbird with bright red neck feathers appeared posing for us on top of some brush.